safesoftware/FMETraining/ServerAuthoring4RealTime/Exercise5.md

 ---

-As a technical analyst in the GIS department you were involved in a recent project to set up a Directory Watch solution for users to automatically update the corporate database.
+After configuring FME Server to process building footprints updates with both the Directory Watch and Email Publications, your supervisor is wondering if they can receive an email whenever the corporate database is updated.

-Having learned that not all users are able to access the internal network where FME Server is hosted, you think that it should be possible to also set up a system that uses email-based automation to handle the same updates.
+Using an external email server, you think that it is possible configure another Notification in FME Server to satisfy this requirement.

 ---